-The primary aim of ERMC is to provide better opportunities for young researchers to present their studies and discuss their research with other junior colleagues as well as with European research group leaders.
+The primary aim of ERMC is to provide better opportunities for young researchers to present their studies, chair scientific sessions and discuss their research with other junior colleagues as well as with European research group leaders.
 During the Masterclass, the junior researchers will be trained how to present their data, ask questions or chair a session.
+Special emphasis is laid on individual feedback.
 They will receive guidelines for scientific discussion in a seminar type of positive atmosphere.
 The second aim of the seminar is to provide the researchers a better view of recent PID research in Europe and also to stimulate discussions of new research collaborations among ESPID members.

 4. Financial Support

-Financial support offered to juniors is now built into the annual meeting travel award and successful applicants will benefit from free registration, travel and accommodation (if applicable) subject to the ESPID reimbursement rules.
+- Up to 7 successful applicants will benefit from free registration, travel and accommodation (if applicable) subject to the ESPID reimbursement rules.